nmapx/revolut-stocks-list/README.md

 # Revolut Stocks List

-Extract Revolut stocks list from the list screenshot(s).
+Extract Revolut stocks list from the list screenshot(s) (use your mobile app for this).

 I made this app since there is no official list of all available Revolut stocks.

+**You can get a full list at the bottom of this page.
+It may not be up to date but I will do my best to keep it updated!**

 ## Technologies